 Gum grafting repairs defects with small amounts of your own or donor tissue to thicken the gums and cover the roots.
 Not all roots can be covered once the bone loss becomes advanced, so adding a thick layer of tissue helps protect the bone and slows down the progression of bone loss.

-Dr. Ruprecht also uses leukocyte-platelet rich fibrin (L-PRF®) with gum grafting to enhance the healing process and treatment results.
+Our periodontist can also use platelet-rich fibrin (PRF) with gum grafting to enhance the healing process and treatment results.
 This innovation uses a small amount of your own blood that is placed into an FDA-approved IntraSpin™ device.

 Within a few minutes, Dr. Ruprecht has a powerful biomaterial made of your own platelets and growth factors to apply to the site of your gum surgery.
 The result is faster tissue regeneration and less swelling as your body heals.
 It is all natural and all from you.